 12. See Key West from the saddle of a bike

-Key West is a very walking friendly town, but a good alternative to exploring Key West by foot is to do so from a bicycle saddle.
+Key West is a very walking friendly town.
+But a good alternative to exploring Key West by foot is to do so from a bicycle saddle.
 To see Key West by bike is both good for your health and a fun Key West thing to do.

 13. Visit the Historic Seaport of Key West

 A natural bight, or bend, on the northern end of the island creates a naturally protected harbor.
 And Key West has for more than 200 years provided safe anchorage for boats in the area.
 Today the nice stroll along the historic seaport is one of the best Key West spots to visit.

 The Historic Seaport area of Key West is home to many restaurants and bars where you can have a bite to eat or something to drink while you take in the beautiful view of the marina.
 Take your time and check out the boats anchored.
 Sometimes you can spot very fancy yachts in the harbor.

 14. Celebrate sunset at Mallory Square in Key West